-Asbestos is a mineral that occurs naturally in metamorphic and igneous rocks.
-Asbestos differs from other minerals in the way its crystals are formed.
-In asbestos the crystals take the form of long thin fibres.
+It is a mineral that occurs naturally in metamorphic and igneous rocks.
+It differs from other minerals in the way its crystals are formed.
+The crystals take the form of long thin fibres.
 These fibres can released from the rock by crushing followed by blowing.
 The asbestos fibres released are strong, flexible and, most importantly, non-flammable.
 Fibres that are at least 1 cm (0.4 inch) in length can be spun into yarn.
 Shorter fibres can be used is other products as paper, millboard, and asbestos-cement building materials.

 Asbestos is divided into two mineral groups “Serpentine” and “Amphibole”.
 The crystalline structure in the Serpentine group takes the form of a sheet or layered structure.
 Amphiboles have a chain-like structure.

 There are three common types of fibrous asbestos in commercial use:-

 This is the only member of the Serpentine group of minerals.
 It is actually white-gray in colour, silky, flexible and very strong.
 Most of it comes from Canada ( three quarters of the worlds chrysotile is found in the province of Quebec).
 It is the most common form of asbestos found in buildings but it is also used in textiles.

 This is a member of the amphibole group.
 Most of it comes from Southern Africa (“Amosite” – stands for the “Asbestos Mines of South Africa) but some is also found in Australia.
 It is the second most common form found in building materials, often in thermal insulation.

 This is another amphibole found in Southern Africa, less brittle than brown asbestos.
 It is often used in textiles and high temperature applications.

 Because of health hazards associated its use, it is now illegal to import or supply in the UK any of these three common types of asbestos.